-MGT120 Human Resource Management 3
+MGT120 Human Resource Management

-Pre-/Corequisite: Reading proficiency Human Resource Management is a comprehensive course designed to study how to manage the needs of a company's employees.
+Human Resource Management is a comprehensive course designed to study how to manage the needs of a company's employees.
 This includes how to develop and manage employment programs, salary compensation, job evaluations, benefits, promotions, equal opportunity initiatives, and education and training programs.
 This course will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
 This course may transfer to other institutions.
 (F,S,O)